Krypto/sublime-da-ui/LABEL_CHEATSHEET.md

 - `type:feature` – acknowledged as feature to be implemented.
 - `type:feedback` – please let me know your thoughts and comments on this.
 - `type:support` – questions, troubleshooting, tips and etc.

-## Contexts

-- `context:other` – the issue is related to anything else.
-- `context:package` – the issue is related to a community-driven package.
-- `context:scheme` – the issue is related to the color scheme.
-- `context:sublime` – the issue is related to Sublime Text and its default packages.
-- `context:theme` – the issue is related to the theme.